SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.4.md

 To create a new table:

 1. Click the *New Table* button.
-2. Specify a parameter ID, a table name, and a table description, and click *OK*.
+1. Specify a parameter ID, a table name, and a table description, and click *OK*.
-3. In the *Parameters* list, select the parameters that you want to assign to the columns of the table, and drag them onto the *All Columns* or the *Displayed Columns Layout* section.
+1. In the *Parameters* list, select the parameters that you want to assign to the columns of the table, and drag them onto the *All Columns* or the *Displayed Columns Layout* section.
-4. Click *Apply Changes*.
+1. Click *Apply Changes*.

 ### Validator

-#### Additional result codes for ‘Command Response Pair Group’ and ‘Attribute Contents’ checks \[ID_13856\]
+#### Additional result codes for 'Command Response Pair Group' and 'Attribute Contents' checks \[ID_13856\]

 The ‘Command Response Pair Group’ and ‘Attribute Contents’ checks can now throw a number of additional errors.